vintage254/malbrose-flutter-app/MANUAL_INSTALLATION.md

    - Click "Close" when finished

 2. **Install Visual C++ Package (32-bit)**:
+   - Open the "prerequisites" folder from the ZIP
-   - Double-click the file named `VC_redist.x86.exe` in the ZIP folder
+   - Double-click the file named `VC_redist.x86.exe`
    - Follow the same steps as above

 ### STEP 3: Install Malbrose POS